 Madrid is the commercial and political capital of Spain, and although the centre is convincingly international, it retains a distinctly Latin feel.
 Foreigners have no need to fear the pressures of a high-speed lifestyle that are so often attached to other Western capitals.

-In terms of accommodation, expats will find that quality housing in Madrid can be difficult to find for a good price and the right neighbourhood, and it is important to know where to search, how to negotiate and how to make a deal quickly, knowledgeably and efficiently.
+In terms of accommodation, expats will find that quality housing in Madrid can be difficult to find for a reasonable price and in the right neighbourhood, and it is important to know where to search, how to negotiate and how to make a deal quickly, knowledgeably and efficiently.